+Corresponding author: Deane Bowers, deane.bowers@colorado.edu, 303 492-5530

 Acknowledgments.
 We thank Travis Bildahl, Tom Lemeuix, Janice Harvey, and Silas Tittes for help with the experiments and the Animal Behavior Reading Group at the University of Colorado Boulder, the Plant Insect Group of Washington D.C., the Bowers laboratory at the University of Colorado for comments on previous versions of this manuscript.
-This research was supported by a grant from the Department of Ecology and Evolutionary Biology at the University of Colorado and a grant from the United States Department of Agriculture (NIFA
+This research was supported by a grant from the Department of Ecology and Evolutionary Biology at the University of Colorado and a grant from the United States Department of Agriculture (NIFA # 2012-04195) to M. Jamieson, D. Bowers and A. Norton.

 Abstract

 Foraging behavior is often affected by interactions with other organisms that fall into two broad categories, competition and predation.
-Behavioral responses to competitors and predators may be important in determining foraging behaviors In this study, we examined wild solitary bees’ behavioral responses to an interference competitor, a pollen-feeding soldier beetle (Chauliognathus basilis, Cantharidae), and a cryptic ambush bug predator (Phymata americana, Reduviidae) while foraging on prairie sunflowers (Helianthus petiolaris, Asteraceae) in an experimental garden.
+Behavioral responses to competitors and predators may be important in determining foraging behaviors.
+In this study, we examined wild solitary bees’ behavioral responses to an interference competitor, a pollen-feeding soldier beetle (Chauliognathus basilis, Cantharidae), and a cryptic ambush bug predator (Phymata americana, Reduviidae) while foraging on prairie sunflowers (Helianthus petiolaris, Asteraceae) in an common garden.
 We found that the interference competitor significantly reduced the amount of time bees spent on flowers, while the predator did not affect any of the recorded foraging behaviors.
 These results suggest that interference competitors may have a larger effect on bee foraging behaviors than predators.
 Such an effect may increase the number of flowers a bee visits during a single foraging event, potentially increasing pollen transport and the likelihood of entering predator occupied space.

 Key words:

-olitary ees, foraging, risk, avoidance behavior
+solitary bees, foraging, risk, avoidance behavior

 Introduction